 - Comprehension: Candidates need to understand and accept Redeemer’s convictions about theology and church government.
 This involves commitment to the Bible’s authority, to Presbyterian Church government and to the Westminster standards.

-Training begins in February with the theological and doctrinal class.
+Training begins in January and will continue into March.
 Both Diaconate and elder nominees attend this training class together.
-It is taught by teaching elders.
+It is taught by teaching elders and guest facilitators; it will take place in person.

 If a nominee is unable to continue with the nomination process due to time constraints or other life circumstances, they may defer their nomination for up to one year.
 To request this, please email [email protected] If the nominee is unable to move forward with the process within the year, they will need to be renominated at a later date.